SuperBruceJia/paper-reading/shell-script/BigData/Apache_Pig.md

 salgrade = LOAD 'ex_data/emp_dept/salgrade.csv' AS (grade:INT, losal:INT, hisal:INT);

+### describe = Describe the schema of a relation (table)

+describe emp

 ### DUMP = Output all records of the relation

 DUMP emp;

+### Schema

+Schema in Pig : Fit Data into the pre-defined tuple {} as data structure

+### Load

+**Relation_name**: We must mention the relation in which the data is to be stored.
+Input file path - We must mention the HDFS directory where the files are stored (In MapReduce mode).

+**Function**: We must choose a function from a set of loading functions provided by Apache Pig.

+**Schema**: We must define the data schema.

 ##################################################################################################